 The overall duty of the Audit Committee is to support the Board’s supervision of the auditing and reporting processes, and to ensure the quality of such reports and processes.

-Responsibility for maintaining an effective control environment as well as the ongoing work on risk management and internal control over financial reporting is delegated to the President.
+Responsibility for maintaining an effective control environment as well as the ongoing work on risk management and internal control over financial reporting is delegated to the President and CEO.
 This responsibility is in turn delegated to managers within their specific areas at various levels in the company.
-Husqvarna Group has an internal audit function that reports directly to the Board of Directors through its Audit Committee and to the Group’s Head of Group staff Finance.
+In addition Husqvarna Group has an internal audit function that reports directly to the Board of Directors through its Audit Committee and to the Group’s CFO.

 Group Management defines other policies and instructions, and the relevant Group staffs issue guidelines and also monitor implementation of all policies and instructions.

-Group rules for auditing and reporting are stipulated in an accounting manual that is available for all personnel in finance and accounting.
-These internal control documents are reviewed and updated regularly with reference to e.g. changes in legislation, auditing standards and listing requirements.
+Group rules for accounting and reporting are stipulated in an accounting manual that is available for all personnel in finance and accounting.
+These internal control documents are reviewed and updated regularly with reference to e.g. changes in legislation, accounting standards and listing requirements.